 (Puritan Ensemble and Painter)

-With a passion for the theatre, Kathleen returns to the stage for her second Theatre Up production.
+With a passion for the theatre, Kathleen returns to the stage for her third Theatre Up production.
 When she isn't on stage, she enjoys getting her hands covered in paint, glue, and other crafting supplies.
 The theatre has always been her favorite place to be and is grateful to have found such a wonderful community that is Theatre Up.

 (Puritan Ensemble, Valet, and Clerk)